Skip to main content

 The influenza (or ‘flu’) vaccine is recommended at any time in pregnancy.
 Getting vaccinated against influenza protects both you and your baby from one of the most common and highly contagious viral infections.
 Babies can’t be vaccinated against influenza until they are six months old.
 Until then, the vaccine you get during pregnancy will provide the best early protection from the influenza virus.

-Both vaccines are free for all pregnant women in Australia.
-It is recommended that you get both vaccines, each time you are pregnant.
-It is safe to have both vaccines at the same time.
+The whooping cough, influenza and RSV vaccines are free for all pregnant women in Australia.
+It is recommended that you get the influenza and whooping cough vaccines each time you are pregnant.
+Right now, only 1 dose of an RSV vaccine is recommended for pregnant women.
+You can have all three vaccines at the same time.

 What do I need to do before the vaccination?